itsgt/personal/_posts/2022-08-23-website-intro.md

 Grant No. DGE-2039655
 >
-> Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.
+> Any opinion, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.